 The book is a corker and a must for all jump racing fans.

 THE ENERGY YOU PICK UP FROM MY STABLE TOUR WILL FUEL YOUR BETTING TANK FOR A LONG LONG TIME!

 This is perhaps the longest explanation I’ve compiled concerning the advantages of using the Jumping Prospects book.
 There’s a reason for that which will become apparent as you read it.

 And I strongly suggest you do read it – every single word of it – because even if for some reason you chose not to act on the information contained in it, simply acquiring the information will help you understand more about the benefits any punter will gain from Jumping Prospects.

-Having produced the Jumping Prospects autumn book for twenty of the past twenty two years, with the other two years spent churning out a set of quarterly magazines.
+Having produced the Jumping Prospects autumn book for twenty one of the past twenty three years, with the other two years spent churning out a set of quarterly magazines.
 To remain in business during the ups and downs associated with writing, promoting and publishing books that provide winners for punters over twenty one years is certainly an admirable achievement.

 There are people who have purchased the book religiously since the first copy appeared in 1992.
 Some of them refer to Jumping Prospects as ‘The Bible’ and they have told me, they could not be without their copy during the jumps season.

 Of course not everyone finds the book easy to master.
 Feedback from those who enjoy the read, but can’t handle the number of horses featured is a common response.